JiaqiLu0527/JiaqiLu0527.github.io/_pages/about.md

 I have a broad interest in theoretical computer science.
 Currently, I am interested in proof complexity and pseudorandomness.

-I am advised by [Dr. Jan Pich](https://users.ox.ac.uk/~coml0742/) and [Prof. Rahul Santhanam](https://www.cs.ox.ac.uk/people/rahul.santhanam/), working my master's dissertation focusing on proof complexity and pseudorandomness.
+I am advised by [Dr. Jan Pich](https://users.ox.ac.uk/~coml0742/) and [Prof. Rahul Santhanam](https://www.cs.ox.ac.uk/people/rahul.santhanam/), working on my master's dissertation focusing on proof complexity and pseudorandomness.
+In Imperial College London, I will be advised by [Prof. Iddo Tzameret](https://www.doc.ic.ac.uk/~itzamere/index.html), working on the project: Limitations on Learning Algorithms and Provability.

 A data-driven personal website
 ======